cedmax/advent-of-code/2020/24/Readme.md

 wseweeenwnesenwwwswnew
 </code></pre>
 <p>In the above example, 10 tiles are flipped once (to black), and 5 more are flipped twice (to black, then back to white).
 After all of these instructions have been followed, a total of <em><code>10</code></em> tiles are <em>black</em>.</p>
-<p>Go through the renovation crew&apos;s list and determine which tiles they need to flip.
+<p>Go through the renovation crew's list and determine which tiles they need to flip.
 After all of the instructions have been followed, <em>how many tiles are left with the black side up?</em></p>